AdobeDocs/campaign-classic.en/help/platform/using/appendices-fda.md

 #### SHA2 installation {#sha2-installation}

-If you want to use sha2 functions in your Adobe Campaign instance, you will have to install the user mode function on your Teradata database here (teradata-udf-sha2-1.0.zip).
+If you want to use sha2 functions in your Adobe Campaign instance, you will have to install the user mode function on your Teradata database from this [page](https://github.com/akuroda/teradata-udf-sha2/archive/v1.0.zip) (teradata-udf-sha2-1.0.zip).

 The sha1 of the downloaded file is e87438d37424836358bd3902cf1adeb629349780.